mariam-and-cindy/predicting-programming-languages/README.md

                 d. modeling

-2. Perform statistical analysis to test hypotheses

-3. Build and evaluate Classification models to predict the Programming Language used in a given project
+2. Build and evaluate Classification models to predict the Programming Language used in a given Readme.